dart-lang/site-www/src/tools/pub/package-layout.md

 Also, and this is important, any Dart web entrypoints (in other words, Dart scripts that are referred to in a `<script>` tag) go under `web` and not `lib`.
-That ensures that a `packages` directory is created nearby so that `package:` imports can be resolved correctly.
+That ensures that `package:` imports can be resolved correctly.

 (You may be asking whether you should put your web-based example programs in `example` or `web`?
 Put those in `example`.)